AndrewKhassapov/real-estate-market-price/README.md

 5. Save the snippet:
    eg.
-   On Windows: CTRL + S
+   On Windows: CTRL + S.
-   On macOS: Command + S
+   On macOS: Command + S.

 6. **Run the code**:
    eg.